 Women’s Symptoms versus Men’s Symptoms

 Men and women tend to experience some of the same symptoms when it comes to concussions: headaches, dizziness, and difficulty concentrating are highly common after concussions.
 Other symptoms, however, vary by gender.
 After a concussion, women are more likely than men to report a loss of confidence, higher degrees of dizziness, and a need for help and supervision for simple daily tasks.
 Men, in contrast, tend to report greater sensitivity to noise, sleep disturbances, and trouble setting realistic goals following head injuries.
 In pediatric and elderly populations, women are more likely to die from their injuries than males.
+To learn more what a concussion is speak with one of our brain injury attorneys today.

 It’s difficult to measure symptoms of traumatic brain injuries in many patients, because researchers have to rely on self-reporting by patients.
 However, some studies have found that women report a longer duration of symptoms than men, struggling longer to get back on their feet following concussions.
 Women may need more help returning to daily tasks than their male counterparts and may take longer to stop showing symptoms altogether.